UKCloud/documentation/articles/openshift/oshift-how-monitor-cluster.md

 title: How to monitor your OpenShift cluster
 description: Explains how to set up a simple system to monitor an OpenShift Cloud Native Application Platform cluster
 services: openshift
-author: Sue Highmoor
+author: shighmoor
-reviewer: Gareth Ellner
+reviewer: alillistone
-lastreviewed: 22/12/2020
+lastreviewed: 30/09/2021

 toc_rootlink: How To
 toc_sub1: